tuva-health/cms_hcc/README.md

 *Note: This package does not include CMS models ESRD, PACE, or RxHCC.*

-## 🔌 What databases are supported?
+## 🔌 Supported Databases and dbt Versions

-This package has been tested on **Snowflake**.
+This package has been tested on:

-## 📚 What versions of dbt are supported?
+* BigQuery
+* Redshift
+* Snowflake

-This package requires you to have dbt installed and a functional dbt project running on dbt version `1.3.x`.
+This package supports dbt version `1.2.x` or higher.

 ## ✅ How do I use this dbt package?